 You’ll also need to buy a Park Entrance pass for your car: it’s $25 per vehicle and is good for 7 days.
 You can buy your pass at the WIC at same time as you pick up your permit.
 Leave it on the dash any time you park your car inside the National Park.

 Food Storage on the Ozette Loop Trail

 Apparently the racoons on the Olympic Coast are particularly intelligent and have figured out how to eat hiker’s food if it is hung in a tree (which usually works to keep bears out if it).
 So the National Park’s Coastal Food Storage Policy now requires that all backcountry campers on the entire coast store their food in bear canisters.
-You can rent canisters from the WIC for $3 each per trip when you pick up your permit and they even have a handy drop slot if you need to return your canister after they have closed for the night.
+You can borrow canisters from the WIC at no charge as long as you have a wilderness permit.
+They even have a handy drop slot if you need to return your canister after they have closed for the night.

 Transportation to the Ozette Loop Trail

 There is no public transportation to the trailhead so you’ll have to drive yourself.
 However, there may be hiker shuttle companies operating in the area – call the Wilderness Information Center to ask.
 Travel time to the trailhead is time consuming: about 6.5 hours from Vancouver or about 4.5 hours from Seattle both of which involve a trip on a Washington State ferry.